vadimpronin/guacamole-lite/docs/advanced-configuration.md

 ## Callbacks

 Callbacks in `guacamole-lite` provide hooks that allow developers to intercept and manipulate the connection process.
-For now the only available callback is `processConnectionSettings`, which offers a way to validate and modify connection parameters dynamically.
-We may add more callbacks in the future to support additional use cases.

 ### `processConnectionSettings` Callback